Lab Members

 Hayden completed his undergraduate degree in Biomedical Science at The University of Manchester.
 During his time there, he conducted research on the transcription factor ZMYM2.
 After that, he was accepted into The British Heart Foundation's 4-year PhD programme at The University of Manchester.
 His research focused on studying the role of lncRNAs and enhancers in the pathogenesis of atrial fibrillation.
 Following his PhD, Hayden joined the lab in April 2024 to investigate the role of the chromatin architecture complexes in resistance to endocrine therapy in breast and prostate cancer.

-Research Associate (Postdoc) in Bioinformatics
+Joint Research Associate (Postdoc)

 Dr. Karim Azar